 In addition to physical health complications, alcoholism is frequently linked to mental health disorders such as:

-- Depression and Anxiety: Chronic alcohol use can worsen symptoms of depression and anxiety, creating a vicious cycle as people often drink to self-medicate these symptoms.
+- Depression and Anxiety: Chronic alcohol use can worsen symptoms of depression disorders and anxiety, creating a vicious cycle as people often drink to self-medicate these symptoms.

 - Psychosis: In severe cases of alcohol abuse, individuals may experience alcohol-induced psychosis, characterized by hallucinations and delusions.
 These psychotic symptoms may occur during withdrawal.